Notre Dame of Jerusalem Center: Acquisition by the Holy See

-In 1967 at the end of the Six-Day War, the border between East Jerusalem and the Old City disappeared.
+In 1967, at the end of the Six-Day War, the border between the Israeli West Jerusalem and the Old City disappeared.
 The New Gate was reopened and Notre Dame of France once again became a desired location for pilgrims.
-The Assumptionist Fathers had an optimistic outlook:"The movement of pilgrimages has resumed, and the Israeli authorities have expressed the desire to see the development of the services that the guest house can provide to those tourists of less means."Things however did not go as expected.
-On the one hand, the religious congregation could not find the economic means to make the necessary repairs on the building which was in very poor condition due to the war.
-On the other hand, they could not expel the Israeli tenants who, since the days of the Arab-Israeli War occupied a large portion of the property and made the buildings less profitable.
-They did not see how they could carry out a work that, due to the transformation of the city and society seemed increasingly futile.
+The Assumptionist Fathers had an optimistic outlook:

+"The movement of pilgrimages has resumed, and the Israeli authorities have expressed the desire to see the development of the services that the guest house can provide to those tourists of less means."

+Things however did not go as expected.
+On the one hand, the religious congregation could not find the economic means to make the necessary repairs to the building, which was in very poor condition due to the war.
+On the other hand, they could not expel the Israeli tenants who, since the days of the 1948 Arab-Israeli War, had occupied a large portion of the property and made the buildings less profitable.
+They did not see how they could carry out a work that, due to the transformation of the city and society, seemed increasingly futile.
 For this reason, in September of 1970 it was announced that the building had been sold for $600,000 to the Israeli real estate company Hamenuta (a subsidiary of the Jewish National Fund) and that it would be converted into student dorms for those attending the Hebrew University of Jerusalem.

 Upon receiving the news of sale, the Apostolic Delegation for Jerusalem and Palestine made a request to the Israeli court for an annulment of the sale since, in according with can.
-534 of the Code of Canon Law of 1917, religious congregations cannot sell real estate worth more than $50,000 without the consent of the Holy See.
+534 of the Code of Canon Law of 1917, religious congregations cannot sell real estate worth more than $50,000 without the consent of the Hamenuta.
 In 1972, the situation was resolved amicably between the Holy See and the real estate company.
 The sale of the guest house was canceled and the Holy See reimbursed Hamenuta the amount of what had been paid for the purchase.